Cosmological Constant Problem and $H_0$ Tension in Void-dominated Cosmology: Is Hubble Tension from Bubble Tension?!

+In void-dominated cosmology, the cosmological constant has variable values on different scales.
+Since the sizes of voids are diverse, we must obtain the largest values for surface tension and cosmological constant in the smallest scales and vice versa.
+To show this issue more precisely, we consider the early foam-like space as very small Planck-sized identical bubbles connected to each other.
+Then, we calculate the surface tension and the cosmological constant for a hypothetical single bubble with a proton- and Planck-sized and present in Table \ref{table:III}.
+As a result, our classical model predicts a discrepancy between the cosmological constant values at the Planck scale and the present observable universe of the order of $\sim 10^{122}$ , which is consistent with the cosmological constant problem.

-\subsection{Is Hubble Tension from Bubble Tension?}
+\section{Is Hubble Tension from Bubble Tension?!}

-For the slight differences between the values of the cosmological constant for the different supervoids listed to \tablename{ II}, we will calculate the corresponding Hubble constant.
+For the small differences between the values of the cosmological constant for the different supervoids listed to Table \ref{table:II}, we will obtain slight discrapancy between the corresponding Hubble constants.
 We will show that our void-based model confirms $H_0$ values that reported locally measured \cite{Jang:2017dxn,Riess:2020fzl,Pesce:2020xfe} and the value inferred from the cosmic microwave background (CMB) \cite{Aloni:2021eaq}.
 Assuming the $\Lambda$CDM-based cosmology, the Hubble constant of the late universe (model dependent) is inferred as \cite{Planck:2018vyg},

 .
 But from Hubble Space Telescope (HST) observations of 70 long-period Cepheids in the Large Magellanic Cloud, the best measurement of the cosmological constant has been estimated as \cite{Riess:2019cxk},